NhoudgE/ipt101_romeo/README.md

 ## How to Revert and Reset Commits
 - Step 1: Add new commits.
 Add any changes and commit message that you want.
 - Step 2: Revert the latest commit.
+- Step 3: Add another 2 new commits.